-Over the course of my career, I’ve helped over hundreds of thousands of small business owners incorporate a business or form and LLC.
-And certainly there are many questions leading up to the process, such as…what type of business should I form?
+Over the course of my career, I’ve helped over hundreds of thousands of small business owners incorporate a business or file an LLC.
+And certainly, there are many questions leading up to the process, such as…what type of business should I form?
 What’s the difference between a C Corporation and an S Corporation?
 But I’ve also found there can be just as many questions after incorporating a business or forming an LLC.

 I’ve put together some of the more commonly asked questions to help you navigate life after the incorporation or LLC formation process:

 I used to be a sole proprietor and I had a Federal Tax ID number.
 Do I need to get a new Federal Tax ID number now that I’ve incorporated/formed an LLC?

 The answer here is yes.
 An LLC or corporation is its own separate entity (remember an LLC or Corp can sue, be sued, get a loan…) and as such, it needs its own federal tax ID number, also known as an Employer Identification Number (EIN).
 Think of business formation like the birth of child.
 Once a child is born, it needs its own social security number.
 The same holds true for your business.

 As a sole proprietor, you’re able to identify your business either with your social security number or an EIN.
 However, if you’re operating your business as an S Corporation, LLC, C Corporation or other legal entity, you must obtain an EIN for that entity.
 Otherwise, you will not be able to open up a business bank account or file your business tax returns properly.

 After I incorporate or form my LLC, what happens to my sole proprietorship?

 This question needs to be answered on two fronts:

 - From a tax perspective, you should consult your accountant/CPA about when is the best time to close the books on your sole proprietorship and open them on your Corp/LLC.
 This decision can have some pretty hefty tax implications and some professional advice can go a long way.